Boolooroo Rest Area — 24hr Free Camping Guide 2026 for Senior Grey Nomads

 - 1. Boolooroo Rest Area at a glance

-- 2. GPS, address and map details
+- 2. Boolooroo Rest Area GPS, address and map details

-- 3. Is overnight camping allowed?
+- 3. Is overnight camping allowed at Boolooroo Rest Area?

-- 4. What to expect on arrival
+- 4. What to expect on arrival at Boolooroo Rest Area

-- 5. Toilets, water, bins and dump point info
+- 5. Toilets, water, bins and dump point info at Boolooroo Rest Area

 - 6. Nearby public Wi-Fi and phone signal

-- 8. Nearest medical and emergency help
+- 8. Nearest medical and emergency help near Boolooroo Rest Area

 - 9. How to get there

-- 10. Things seniors can do nearby
+- 10. Things seniors can do in the wider area

 - 11. Monthly weather and best time to visit